Flexible | €10 - €11 per hour | NO DUTCH NEEDED

 We have been working together with our trustworthy and loyal partner E&A for years.
 They take care of the logistics for major retail brands.
 At this specific job, you can work Sundays and earn 200% of your regular wage if you work one day during the week as well.
 Do you want to earn some extra money and contribute to their growth?
 Sign up below and indicate your preference.

-In addition to E&A, we recently teamed up with new partners who, next to logistics, also provide work in other areas (cleaning, stock, administration).
+In addition to E&A, we teamed up with other partners who, next to logistics, also provide work in other areas (cleaning, stock, administration).
 If you are looking for this kind of work, be sure to let us know.

 FREE ADVICE | Student finance | healthcare insurance | avoid fines